fxsc03/openGauss-evaluation/README.md

-# Inter-Operator Interaction Matters: Revisiting Query Scalability of Vectorized OLAP Engines on Many-Core NUMA Servers
+# Revisiting Query Scalability of Vectorized OLAP Engines on Many-Core NUMA Servers

 This repository contains the source code and experimental scripts for the paper **"Inter-Operator Interaction Matters: Revisiting Query Scalability of Vectorized OLAP Engines on Many-Core NUMA Servers"**.